E-commerce in the experience economy – How VA, AR and drone deliveries are shaping customer experience

 Meeting each of these micro-moments of a customer’s purchase journey with a seamless, modern and assistive experience is the only way e-commerce companies can differentiate themselves.
 And brand loyalty?
 It has become a thing of the past.
 Positive brand favorability is the new brand loyalty.

 Moreover, technologies have started to play a major role in our online shopping experience.
 Voice assistants, AI, and AR, are revolutionizing the way we shop.
 With image search options, augmented reality enhancing our shopping experience, voice assistants acting as our personal shoppers, and most of our shopping happening over smartphones and tablets while we are multitasking, e-commerce businesses can survive only by ensuring they are not behind on these fronts.

-Being at the dawn of this new industrial age called the experience economy – to help you compete fairly, here are the ecommerce customer experience technologies you need to master the art and science of brand favorability.
+Being at the dawn of this new industrial age called the experience economy – to help you compete fairly, here are the e-commerce customer experience technologies you need to master the art and science of brand favorability.

 Smartphones have now become the go-to advisor and shopping assistant for people.
 For retailers, this means big opportunities to be there and be useful in shoppers’ micro-moments.

-People’s expectation are higher.
+People’s expectations are higher.
 People have started increasingly using personal language — such as “me” and “I” — in their searches.
 But it seems pretty straightforward, customers want the best of things.
 But more importantly, they want what’s best for them.

-And this applies to location based searches too.
+And this applies to location-based searches too.
 “Near me” is no longer just about finding a specific place.
 It’s now about finding a specific thing, in a specific area, and in a specific period of time.